charlesknapp/Crowdfunding-Platform/README.md

 - Better user-authentication methods.
 Implimentation of a user-account model before the connection of MetaMask.
 - Payment withdrawl functionality.
 Once users' have completed a campaign, the withdrawl of funds to their PayPal / Bank account.
 - Campaign list sorting.
 Ability to view by date, and their highest and lowest funding totals.
+- Better user profiles.
+With more customization options and personality.

 ### Things That Kicked My Boo-tay
 - Handling the Solidity contract was majority of the brainache I received.
 I'm still navigating Solidity, and have a long way to go in order to fully understand it.